ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/Quickstart.rst

       Users will need to open the ``config.yaml`` file and adjust the experiment parameters in it to suit the needs of their experiment (e.g., date, grid, physics suite).
 At a minimum, users need to modify the ``MACHINE`` parameter.
 In most cases, users will need to specify the ``ACCOUNT`` parameter and the location of the experiment data (see :numref:`Section %s <Data>` for Level 1 system default locations).

-      For example, a user on Hercules might adjust or add the following fields to run the 12-hr "out-of-the-box" case on Hercules using prestaged system data and :term:`cron` to automate the workflow:
+      For example, a user on Hercules (login node 1) might adjust or add the following fields to run the 12-hr "out-of-the-box" case on Hercules using prestaged system data and :term:`cron` to automate the workflow:

       .. code-block:: console